Laundry tips for hot yoga enthusiasts

 Hot yoga class at Modo Yoga NYC by Focus 4 Design Studio

 We teamed up with our friends at Modo Yoga NYC to bring you care tips for hot yoga gear!
-It was so fun to hear from hot yoga practitioners.
-We took down their burning questions and paid special attention to their frustrations (like sportswear losing its shape overtime).
+It was so fun to talk laundry with hot yoga practitioners.
+We took down their burning questions and paid special attention to their frustrations, like sportswear losing its shape overtime.

 1. Rinse out your workout clothes post-class